Don’t delay. Get your flu shot today.

 - If you are sick, stay home to help prevent others from getting sick.
 People with the flu can spread it to others who are up to six feet away.

-- Take care of yourself, get plenty of sleep, manage your stress, eat healthy, exercise daily and drink plenty of liquids to stay healthy.
+- Take care of yourself, get plenty of sleep, manage your stress, eat healthy, exercise daily and drink plenty of liquids.

-Spartanburg Regional Healthcare System (SRHS) recommends not visiting a hospital if:
+Though Spartanburg Regional Healthcare System (SRHS) already has restricted visitor guidelines, SRHS further recommends not visiting a hospital if: